MicrosoftDocs/azure-docs/articles/app-service/configure-authentication-provider-aad.md

 ## Configure a native client application

-You can register native clients to allow authentication to Web API's hosted in your App Service or Function app using a client library such as the **Active Directory Authentication Library**.
+You can register native clients to allow authentication to Web API's hosted in your app using a client library such as the **Active Directory Authentication Library**.

 1. In the [Azure portal], select **Active Directory** > **App registrations** > **New registration**.
 1. In the **Register an application** page, enter a **Name** for your app registration.